-RBM2100 - Rehabilitation Anatomy
+RBM2100 - Rehabilitation Anatomy or

-RBM2540 - Pathophysiology 2
+RBM2540 - Pathophysiology 2 or

 RBM2800 - Cardiorespiratory and Renal Physiology

-|4.||Demonstrate effective communication and interpersonal skills through oral presentations regarding neurological disorders; integrate information on the latest studies in Neuroscience, diagnostic methods and novel treatments for the nervous system diseases.|
+|4.||Exemplify high level communication skills, critical evaluation, and practical application of the latest studies in Neuroscience, diagnostic methods and novel treatments for the nervous system diseases.|

 Where to next?

 As part of a course

 This unit is studied as part of the following courses.
 Refer to the course page for information on how to apply for the course.